Hancock case: Background

-Don Hancock, known as "the Silver Fox" or as "the Don", was one of the most respected and honored policeman in Australia.
+Don Hancock, known as "the Silver Fox" or as "the Don", was one of the most respected and honored policemen in Australia.
 In 1982, Hancock had investigated the Perth Mint Swindle case that saw the three Mickelberg brothers convicted for stealing 65 kilograms of gold, a theft that had acquired a legendary reputation in Australia and made Hancock into a local celebrity.
 Hancock had served as the director of the Criminal Investigation Branch of the Western Australia Police Force.
 Hancock with his white hair, expensive clothing, and an easy-going manner reminded many of a "courtly gentleman", an impression further reinforced by his tendency to recite poetry in his booming voice.
 He could recite from memory the poems in the 1870 book Bush Ballads and Galloping Rhymes by Adam Lindsay Gordon, and his recitations commanded attention.
 However, Hancock was known to his colleagues such as Detective Jack Peter Lee to have a "dark side" as he was extremely ruthless and competitive as he would not accept any sort of personal defeat.
 The normally affable Hancock was known to explode in fury if he lost a game of billiards as he insisted that he had to win at everything and to lose at anything would reduce him to a state of white-hot rage.
 For this reason, other police officers would not play billiards with Hancock or intentionally lose the game rather than face Hancock's anger.
 Hancock's triumph in the Perth mint swindle was marred by allegations that he had tortured one of the Mickelberg brothers, Peter, into confessing to the theft.
 The Mickelberg brothers were acquitted in 2004.